punkish/punkish/entries/D/DE/DEM/Demystifying-Blockchains/index.md

 stars      :
 where      : The University of Vienna when       : Nov 21, 2017
-notes      : A blockchain primer layout     : presentation-blockchain template   : presentation-no-keys
+notes      : you keep on using that term “blockchain.”
+I don’t think it means what you think it means layout     : presentation-blockchain template   : presentation-no-keys
 ---